Rail is getting hung/stuck/grinding.

 If your rail is getting hung, it could be dirt in the ball nut!

-Here’s a video showing how to clean your ball nut: How to clean the ball nut on the Onefinity CNC // Support - YouTube
+Here’s a video showing how to clean your ball nut: X-35 Ball Nut Cleaning // Onefinity Maintenance - YouTube

 WARNING NEVER REMOVE THE BALL NUT FROM THE BALL SCREW!*